 2. Focus on an “opportunities and risk” approach

-3. Favor quantitative data
+3. Focus on quantitative data

 When drawing up reports, it is important to meet investors’ expectations with regard to the clarity and structure of information.
 The objective is to illustrate the financial value of the sustainability strategy and evaluate the risks.
 It is therefore important to define specific, measurable sustainability goals and link them to financial performance.
 An outlook on future challenges, opportunities, and achievements also plays a key role in sustainability reporting.
 In this context, companies should try to evaluate the impact that their industry and the market trends will have on their future sustainability performance.
 ESG ratings are also relevant to companies and investors.